 Located on the Eastern fringe of the city’s central region with Hougang and Toa Payoh in the north, Marine Parade in the south, Bedok in the east, and Kallang in the west, Geylang is home to Singapore’s oldest Malay settlements.

-Although it’s one of the most peculiar neighbourhoods in the city, Geylang is juxtaposed against various places of worship, Peranakan shophouse, and long-standing restaurants and hawker stalls.
+Although it’s one of the most peculiar neighborhoods in the city, Geylang is juxtaposed against various places of worship, Peranakan shophouses, and long-standing restaurants and hawker stalls.

 What’s Special About Geylang?